parmentelat/apssh/README.md

 ## Good practices

-* First off, `apssh` will stop interpreting options on your command line at the beginning of the remote command.
+* First off, **options order matters**; `apssh` will stop interpreting options on your command line at the beginning of the remote command.
 That is to say, in the following example

 ```
 $ apssh -t host1 -t file1 -t host2 rpm -aq \| grep libvirt